PublicStrider/OsTicket/README.md

 Step # 1

-Installation of PHP manager to utilize os-ticket application
+Installation of PHP manager to use os-ticket application

 Step # 2

-You then have to enable PHP by using the PHP manager we installed on the VM earlier
+Enable PHP by using the PHP manager, installed on the VM earlier

 Step # 3

-PHP should now be enabled on your VM
+PHP will now be enabled

 Step # 4